dhwanidedhia/flighthubtripbuilder/README.md

 # API Endpoints
-The FlightHub Trip Builder API provides the following endpoints:
+The FlightHub Trip Builder RESTFUL API provides the following endpoints:

 #### GET /api/trips: Search for trips based on the specified criteria.